jcosta92/Mid_project_PL/README.md

 The pngs images used are in this repository under the folder "pngs".

 ## 5. Conclusion
+- The model used was Random Forest Regressor.
+This was the only model that gave good results.
+Reason to be further checked.
 - For the main data of roughly 4 seasons, the accuracy of W/L/D was of 82%.
 - For the last season of data, of 101 games with prediction to Win or Loose, if we had betted on the respective prediction (W/L) + D (Draw) we would have won 85% of the bets, roughly 85 bets in this case.
 - Regarding the data model, it needs to be further analysed because there may be too much accuracy in the seasons until 2021/22, maybe due to the X being that data.
 Nevertheless for the football stats only the mean averages of previous games were used.